facebookresearch/digit-design/cfp.md

 ## Submission Form:

-To submit your application fill the form available here: https://forms.gle/WeCM7YytHnT1QBEe7
+To submit your application fill the form available [https://forms.gle/WeCM7YytHnT1QBEe7](Here).

 ## Restrictions:
 Residents of the following countries are not allowed to participate: Cuba, Syria, Iran, Russia, Crimea (region of Ukraine), Donetsk (region of Ukraine), Luhansk (region of Ukraine), Belarus, Iraq, Sudan and North Korea.